 Compared to both the surrounding D.C.
-Metropolitan area the nation, Loudoun County households have high household incomes, ranking #1 in the nation since 2007.
+Metropolitan area and the nation, Loudoun County households have high household incomes, ranking #1 in the nation since 2007.
 In 2015, the County 5-year median household income was \$123,453, well above that of the D.C.
-Metro Area, \$92,324.
-Census tracts with the highest household incomes are found south of Leesburg along Route 15 and western portions of Loudoun County.
-The lowest are found in the Sterling area, downtown Leesburg, the areas surrounding Middleburg.
+Metro Area, \$70,848.
+Census tracts with the highest household incomes are found south and east of Leesburg, west and south of Dulles airport, and scattered in parts of northeast Loudoun.
+The lowest are found in the Sterling area, downtown Leesburg, and the areas surrounding Middleburg.
 The census tracts may not show smaller concentrated areas where income differs from the surroundings.